-Employee orientation is the process of introducing new hires to their jobs, co-workers, responsibilities, and workplace.
-It allows employees the chance to feel comfortable within their new teams, departments, and roles within the company.
-Effective employee orientation answers any questions or concerns a new colleague may have, makes them aware of company policies and expectations, and eases them comfortably into their new positions.
+Employee orientation is the process of introducing newly hired employees to their new workplace.
+It provides the basic organizational information employees need to feel prepared for their new team, department, and role within the company.
+Effective employee orientation makes employees aware of company policies and expectations, handles essential paperwork, and answers any questions or concerns they may have before they transition into their new positions.

-On the more practical side, offer a map of the facility and nearby restaurants, a glossary of company jargon, and an outline of the structure of your company and department that the new hire can refer to easily.
+On the more practical side, offer a map of the facility, a list of nearby restaurants, a glossary of company jargon, and an outline of the structure of your company and department that the new hire can refer to easily.
 Discuss how the employee’s own responsibilities fit into the bigger company structure.

-Make sure the employee understands expectations, and invite him or her to offer ideas for improvement on current processes relevant to the job.
-On the first day, give new employees some time on their own to examine these materials—and, if appropriate, give them a simple project or two to get started on.
+Make sure the employee understands expectations, and invite them to offer ideas for improvement on current processes relevant to the job.
+On the first day, if appropriate, give them a simple project or two to get started on.

 As part of training new employees, consider assigning a mentor to check in with the employee over the first few months.
 That way new employees know who to ask questions, have a built-in friend, and can be trained and mentored in their day-to-day tasks.

-The purpose of new employee orientation is to officially begin the relationship between employee and employer, as well as to introduce employees to their new roles and responsibilities.
+The purpose of new employee orientation is to welcome new employees to the organization, communicate important policy and culture information, and introduce employees to their new place of work.